 Three Months Ended Or As Of

-N March 31, 2019 March
+Ma March 31, 2020 arch 31, 2019

 (in millions)

-Revenue \$ 472.6 \$ 399.0
+Revenue \$ 576.9 \$ 472.6

-Deferred revenue \$ 1,765.8 \$ 1,396.4
+Deferred revenue \$ 2,226.8 \$ 1,765.8

-Billings (non-GAAP) \$ 551.6 \$ 463.2
+Billings (non-GAAP) \$ 667.8 \$ 551.6

-Net cash provided by operating activities \$ 201.3 \$ 139.7
+Net cash provided by operating activities \$ 319.4 \$ 201.3

-Free cash flow (non-GAAP) \$ 191.1 \$ 128.1
+Free cash flow (non-GAAP) \$ 241.8 \$ 191.1

 Deferred revenue.
 Our deferred revenue consists of amounts that have been invoiced but that have not yet been recognized as revenue.
 The majority of our deferred revenue balance consists of the unrecognized portion of service revenue from FortiGuard security subscription and FortiCare technical support service contracts, which is recognized as revenue ratably over the contractual service period.
-We monitor our deferred revenue balance, growth and the mix of short-term and long-term deferred revenue because it represents a significant portion of free cash flow and of revenue to be recognized in future periods.
-Deferred revenue was \$1.77 billion as of March 31, 2019, an increase of \$79.0 million, or 5%, from December 31, 2018.
+We monitor our deferred revenue balance, deferred revenue growth and the mix of short-term and long-term deferred revenue because deferred revenue represents a significant portion of free cash flow and of revenue to be recognized in future periods.
+Deferred revenue was \$2.23 billion as of March 31, 2020, an increase of \$90.9 million, or 4%, from December 31, 2019.

 Billings (non-GAAP).
-We define billings as revenue recognized in accordance with generally accepted accounting principles in the United States ("GAAP") plus the change in deferred revenue from the beginning to the end of the period and adjustments to the deferred revenue balance due to adoption of the new revenue recognition standard less any deferred revenue balances acquired from business combination(s) during the period.
+We define billings as revenue recognized in accordance with GAAP plus the change in deferred revenue from the beginning to the end of the period, less any deferred revenue balances acquired from business combination(s) during the period.
 We consider billings to be a useful metric for management and investors because billings drive current and future revenue, which is an important indicator of the health and viability of our business.
 There are a number of limitations related to the use of billings instead of GAAP revenue.
 First, billings include amounts that have not yet been recognized as revenue and are impacted by the term of security and support agreements.
 Second, we may calculate billings in a manner that is different from peer companies that report similar financial measures.
 Management accounts for these limitations by providing specific information regarding GAAP revenue and evaluating billings together with GAAP revenue.
-Total billings were \$551.6 million for the three months ended March 31, 2019, an increase of 19% compared to \$463.2 million in the same period last year.
+Total billings were \$667.8 million for the three months ended March 31, 2020, an increase of 21% compared to \$551.6 million in the same period last year.